KARAN-P-KARAN/django_helloadmin_app/README.md

 # django_helloadmin_app
-Django Hello Admin App using HTML, CSS, Javascritp and Bootstrap (front end) this app was created using templates in django
+Django Hello Admin App using HTML, CSS, Javascritp and Bootstrap (front end). this app was created using templates in django